Kim Garrett, LPC

 No matter how tough you are, we all need a little help sometimes.
 As much as I like my independence, there have been times I’ve had to reach out for help and I am so glad I did.
 Who knows; I might still be trying to live in a garden shed in my mom’s backyard.

-Kim is a Licensed Professional Counselor (LPC).
+Kim is a Licensed Professional Counselor (LPC) and a Licensed Addiction Counselor (LAC).
 She was an inpatient counselor at Carolina Center for Behavioral Health and has also worked in Intensive Outpatient and Partial Hospitalization Programs.
 With her years of experience working with families, Kim brings insight and objectivity to any situation.
 Kim got her BA in Family Systems and Psychology, she obtained her master’s degree from Websters University while working full time.